VincentVanlaer/mesa-school-labs/content/tuesday/lab-2.md

 ```

 Use this smoothed calculation of $\delta$ in your `run_star_extras.f90` file, instead of a single zone lookup.
-Investigate the result of alpha-smoothing on your calculation of the Eddington-Sweet velocity profile.
+Investigate the result of alpha-smoothing on $\delta$ on your calculation of the Eddington-Sweet velocity profile.

 ## Run your MESA simulation